-JV 2010 calls for the development of four operational concepts-dominant maneuver, precision engagement, full
+Joint Vision 2010 calls for the development of four operational concepts--dominant maneuver, precision engagement, full dimensional protection, and focused logistics-to obtain Full Spectrum Dominance over a future enemy-Briefly, the vision defines these operational concepts as:

-- Dominant Maneuver-multidimensional application of capabilities to employ dispersed forces (air, land, sea and space) to achieve positional advantage and control all dimensions of the battle space - Precision Engagement-the ability to locate, target, employ weapons, and assess damage to an objective or target with a responsive, real-time command and control system - Full-dimensional protection-provide engaged forces continuous multilayered defenses to allow for their complete freedom to deploy, maneuver, and engage - Focused logistics-responsive and flexible delivery of tailored logistics packages at all levels of operations.
+- Dominant Maneuver-multidimensional application of capabilities to employ dispersed forces (air, land, sea and space) to achieve positional advantage and control all dimensions of the battle space; - Precision Engagement-the ability to locate, target, employ weapons, and assess damage of an objective or target with a responsive, real-time command and control system; - Full-dimensional protection-provide engaged forces continuous multi-layered defenses to allow for their complete freedom to deploy, maneuver, and engage: - Focused logistics-responsive and flexible delivery of tailored logistics packages at all levels of operations.

-The development of these four concepts will enable U.S. forces to dominate all levels of military operations.
-At the highest intensity of conflict, the synergy provided by complete battlespace dominance, maneuver, and precision weapons will allow for fewer, dispersed forces to employ overwhelming massed effects against the enemy.
+The development of these four concepts will enable U.S forces to dominate all levels of military operations.
+In the highest intensity conflict, the synergy provided by complete battlespace dominance, maneuver, and precision weapons will allow for fewer, dispersed forces to employ overwhelming massed effects against the enemy

-Each service is exploring operational concepts that closely parallel the JV 2010 overarching framework.
+Each of the services are exploring operational concepts that closely parallel Joint Vision 2010's overarching framework.
 These concepts seek to maximize the unique contributions the services can provide to the joint battlefield.
-As a result, the services are tending to polarize toward two gross-level offensive functions:
+As a result, the services are tending to polarize toward two gross-level offensive functions.

-"SCOUT-AIMERS" AND "SHOOTERS"
+"Scout-aimers" and "Shooters".

-The Army "Force XXI" and digitalization of the battlefield initiatives lean toward a lighter, mobile force with more lethal organic weapons and the ability to accurately locate our own forces and target the enemy.
-The Marine Corps Sea Dragon laboratory is investigating the capability to generate rapid, effective raids against tactical and strategic targets.
-As these initiatives evolve, land forces could develop a "scout-aimer" role.
-The "scout-aimer" forces would be inserted and dispersed throughout the battlefield to provide accurate and real-time knowledge of enemy forces and strategic positions, then rapidly attack targets with organic assets or by directing precision weapons launched from distant "shooters."
+The Army's "Force XXI" and digitalization of the battlefield initiatives lean toward a lighter, mobile force with more lethal organic weapons, and the ability to accurately locate our own forces and target the enemy.
+The Marine Corps' Sea Dragon laboratory is investigating the capability to generate rapid, effective raids against tactical and strategic targets.
+As these initiatives evolve, land forces could develop a 'scout-aimer' role.
+The "scout-aimer" forces would have the ability to be inserted and dispersed throughout the battlefield to provide accurate and real-time knowledge on enemy forces and strategic positions, then rapidly attack targets with organic assets or by directing precision weapons launched from distant "shooters."

 Under the accelerated cumulative strategy, these units would access the overarching command, control, and information nets, then act autonomously to establish battle space dominance over their assigned operating area.
-This is analogous to the way the United States conducted submarine warfare during World War II.
-The submarine's captain was given general directions and intelligence on the enemy when available and assigned a patrol area to sink enemy shipping.
-Future land force units would differ in execution only in their ability to access targeting information rapidly, their flexibility in being redirected to other objectives, and their capability to access a remote inventory of weapons from the "shooters."
+This is analogous to the way the United States conducted submarine warfare during WWII.
+The submarine's captain was given general directions, intelligence on the enemy when available and assigned a patrol area to sink enemy shipping.
+Future land force units would differ in execution only in their ability to more rapidly access targeting information, their flexibility in being redirected to other objectives, and their ability to access a remote inventory of weapons from the 'shooters'